bramyeon/Chat2Plan/README.md

 python gradioMain.py
 ```

 Doing so will print out some output to your terminal.
-Copy and paste one of the outputted links, which should look something like the following.
+Copy and paste one of the outputted links to your web browser.
+The links should look something like the following.
 ```
 * Running on local URL:  http://127.0.0.1:7860
 * Running on public URL: https://573ff216ca1b225ba6.gradio.live